FAQ

 Will my credits transfer to another college?

 BCTC is an accredited member of the Kentucky Community and Technical School system.
-BCTC has excellent partnership/transfer agreements with all of the state supported 4 year universities such as UK, UL, EKU, Morehead, etc.
+BCTC has excellent partnership/transfer agreements with all of the state supported 4 year universities such as UK, UofL, EKU, Morehead, etc.

 Many BCTC courses will transfer to many other colleges and universities.
 However, to ensure credits will transfer, students should check with the college or university they wish to transfer to or get advising from BCTC’s transfer office.